 Pillar V: Human Development

-The 2007 education PER highlighted inefficiencies in primary education such as teacher absenteeism, inefficient teacher deployment, and underfunding of non-wage expenditures in public schools.
+The 2007 Education Public Expenditure Review (PER) highlighted inefficiencies in primary education such as teacher absenteeism, inefficient teacher deployment and underfunding of non-wage expenditures in public schools.
 Subsequently, the Bank initiated institutional support to the Directorate of Education Standards to strengthen teacher supervision systems through partnerships with the Ministry of Local Government.
 The 2008 health sector PER documented widespread waste and absenteeism and highlighted resource gaps.
 The policy recommendations provide the foundation for sector reforms and inform a project currently under preparation to strengthen health systems.
-Further, the CEM highlighted the impact of high population growth on the domestic policy agenda by highlighting the economic and fiscal consequences of unchecked population growth.
+The Country Economic Memorandum (CEM) analyzed the impact of high population growth on the domestic policy agenda and highlighted the economic and fiscal consequences of unchecked population growth.